leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 - Navigate to Leanswift -> eConnect-base -> Connectivity -> Configuration Setup -> Data Template Packages.
 - Admin user can update configuration values in standard ‘config.csv’ template as per their environment requirements.
 - When “Import” is clicked, values from the config.csv file will update the configuration field values.
-- The config.csv file will be uploaded under root_folder/template
+- The config.csv file will be uploaded under "root_folder/template" in the server.
-- List of values which are imported from config.csv file is,
+- List of values which are imported from config.csv file are:
       	- Company
 	- Division
 	- authenticate_m3_user